Why is the South Shore of Prince Edward County so special?

 Why is the South Shore Joint Initiative focusing on public lands in the South Shore?

-For twenty years, the South Shore and surrounding waters have been recognized as an Important Bird and Biodiversity Area (IBA).
+For over twenty years, the South Shore and surrounding waters have been recognized as an Important Bird and Biodiversity Area (IBA).
 Defined by Birds Canada, the South Shore includes two pieces of public land that are not yet protected.
 A further 4,000 acres of land will be protected when Point Petre Provincial Wildlife Area and Ostrander Point Crown Land Block are designated as Conservation Reserves.

 Our goal is to ensure that all 6,000 acres of public land in the South Shore of Prince Edward County are permanently protected for future generations of migratory birds, at-risk-species and everyone who loves the County.
 People will still be able to enjoy many activities at Point Petre and Ostrander Point.
 Once designated as Conservation Reserves, a public consultation process will help create a management plan to make sure that natural features, cultural heritage and traditional activities are preserved.